tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 ![conduit-installation-electronics-lab][conduit3]

 Now I originally assumed the feed came into the garage from the bottom, through a hole in the wall the wires originally tacked on with cable grippers.
 When I replaced the socket I realised that the feed came into the garage from the fuse spur.
 This might seem blazing obvious, but this mean the fuse spur would turn off all ground floor sockets, even the ones in our utility room the other side of the garage wall!
-Since we even turned it off we never even knew!
+Since we never turned it off, we never even knew!
 I solved the problem with a oversized adaptable box, only size I could find that would look ok.
 The last piece of conduit was an almost perfect fit, by that time I'd mastered it.

 ![conduit-installation-electronics-lab][conduit4]

-Once the conduit was done, it was time to run some wires, as I said before I opted for 4mm tri-rated cable, in hindsight maybe should have increased the conduit diameter to 25mm, because get the wires in and around was a challenge and also due to the razor sharp socket back boxes my fingers were shredded.
+Once the conduit was done, it was time to run some wires, as I said before I opted for 4mm tri-rated cable, in hindsight maybe should have increased the conduit diameter to 25mm, because getting the wires in and around was a challenge and due to the razor sharp socket back boxes, my fingers were shredded.
 The trickiest part was getting the wires up and through to the consumer unit.

 ![wiring-up-electronics-lab][wiring1]